Brymmobaggins/IbrahimBakare/README.md

 - HTML5
 - Pure CSS

+## Continue development

 ## Useful resources

 - [fontawesome](https://www.Fontawesome.com) - I wanted to integrate dark/light mode features enable to get the accurate icons for this project.
+I had to navigae to fontawesome.com and type "toggle" on search bar, it pops up the attribute of the icon "<i class="fa fa-moon"></i>".
+It was really helpful and choosy.

-- [Googlefonts](https://www.Googlefonts.com) - This resources was very useful and important, i was stuck in the middle and being indecisive how to choose accurate irregular font for my portfolio.
+- [Googlefonts](https://www.Googlefonts.com) - This resources was very useful and important, i was stuck in the middle.
+I have being indecisive lately in choosing fonts and accurate colors.
+I have finally found "Font-font-family:Press Start 2P" which looks or more or less like Supermario game font, lol. it was lovely though.
+I love the fact that it looks irregular.